Residential Buildings and Rooms

 When planning what to bring with you, it is best to keep in mind that all dorm rooms are small, and you will not know in advance the configuration of your specific space or those with whom you will share it.
 In general, you should err on the side of bringing less.
 Chances are that if you wish you had brought something, either a roommate will have brought it, or you can purchase or rent what you need in or around Harvard Square.

-You are encouraged to bring the following items.
-(See below):
+You may want to bring the following items:

 - Backpack